SpeedyCodes/RenderBender/README.md

 - Snapping sliders to default and round numbers (toggleable)
 - Setting descriptions and example images
 - Dimension-specific presets
-- Editing radian values as if they were degrees
+- Editing radian values as if they were degrees</s>
 ## Licenses

 - This project is built on the Qt graphics library, licensed under the GPL v3 license, available in `QT_LICENSE`.